Cloudef/zig2nix/README.md

 zig-env = {
   # Overrideable nixpkgs.
   pkgs ? _pkgs,
   # Zig version to use.
-Normally there is no need to change this.
   zig ? zigv.default,
   # Additional runtime deps to inject into the helpers.
   customRuntimeDeps ? [],